finmavis/finmavis.dev/src/blog-post/webpack-configuration/index.md

 Now the error is gone, and we can start using `async await` on our project.
 Yeayyy!

 What about other features like `optional-chaining` and `nullish-coalescing-operator`?
 Well, we can install the plugins and use it on our project same like above.

-Note: Since **Babel 7.8.0**, `optional-chaining` and `nullish-coalescing-operator` enabled by default, so if your Babel version is **7.8.0**, you don't have to do this.
+<small>Note: Since **Babel 7.8.0**, `optional-chaining` and `nullish-coalescing-operator` enabled by default, so if our Babel version is **7.8.0** and above, we don't have to add the plugin manually.</small>

 ```bash
 # If you're using yarn